Skip to main content

 Why is Wellington called the “craft beer capital” of New Zealand?

-Because Wellington has one of the highest brewery-to-population ratios in the world, a dense cluster of walkable taprooms, national award winners and a long-running culture of experimentation.
-Wellington’s scene grew early, grew fast and never slowed down
+Wellington has one of the highest brewery-to-population ratios in the world, a dense cluster of walkable taprooms, national award winners, and a long-running culture of experimentation.
+Wellington’s scene grew early, grew fast, and never slowed down

 Where are the best spots for craft beer in Wellington?